Dünyayı Kurtaran Adam: Restoration

 In 2016, film historian Ed Glaser purchased the only known surviving 35mm print of the film from a retired projectionist.
 As a result, the film received a 2K scan whose quality far surpassed any previously available copy (until then, the film had only been available in versions sourced from a poor quality videotape).
 Glaser's restoration went on to receive a limited theatrical release in the United Kingdom in 2018.
-This restoration received a limited Blu-ray release from Big Bosphorus Media, being sold from October 1 to October 31, 2021.
+This restoration received a limited Blu-ray release from Big Bosphorus Media, being sold from 1 to 31 October 2021.